 9. Make Some Basic Marketing Plans

 Writing a thorough marketing plan may seem like a daunting prospect, but it needn’t be a lengthy, dry document.
-By the time you’ve completed many of the other points here, You’ll most likely have a good idea of where, when and how to promote your business, so it may be well worth your time to plan out all of your marketing activities in some kind of calendar or year planner.
+By the time you’ve completed many of the other marketing basics here, You’ll most likely have a good idea of where, when and how to promote your business, so it may be well worth your time to plan out all of your marketing activities in some kind of calendar or year planner.
 It pays to have a time-based plan because you can see where important dates relating to your marketing fall, so you can plan ahead with ease.

 10. Ongoing Analysis